 A request for support from external agencies is likely to follow a decision taken jointly by school staff in consultation with parents.
 In seeking the support of external support services, those visiting the school will need to have access to the child’s records in order to establish which strategies have already been tried and parental permission must be given.

 These services include:

-- School Nurse who can advise and assess any medical needs and support the referral process and lead or participate in Early Help Assessment meetings (team around the family)
+- School Nurse Team who can advise and assess medical needs and support the referral process and lead or participate in Early Help Assessment meetings (team around the family).

 - Speech and Language Therapist who is available to advise school on how to support children with communication and processing needs.

 - Educational Psychologist or Specialist Teacher (Specific language needs/ sensory and physical needs) may be used to advise school on meeting children’s needs and deliver diagnostic assessments.

 - Behaviour consultant may be used to advise parents and school on specific strategies to support pupils with social and emotional needs.

 - Specialist teachers and Teaching Assistants from the Sensory Service will come to school and work with individual children and offer advice to parents and teachers about the learning environment and access.